 The best way to reduce friction on a mobile form is through speed.
 If it takes too long for someone to complete a form, your conversion rate is going to feel it.
 Save yourself and your prospects unnecessary pain by doing as much work for them as you can.

 4. Optimize your campaign for users in the searching phase

-Although people certainly do make purchases on their mobile devices (especially travel bookings), some research suggests that prospects are more likely to browse on mobile first and then later convert on desktop.
+Although people certainly do make purchases on their mobile devices, some research suggests that prospects are more likely to browse on mobile first and then later convert on desktop.

 Understanding user intent – that is, your prospect’s needs and intentions when they land on your page – is key to optimizing your landing page for mobile.

 What does this mean for your campaigns?
 It means that you should:

 Create a dedicated landing page for each phase in the marketing funnel

 If you’re running PPC campaigns, this means isolating keywords with different levels of conversion intent in their own ad groups and sometimes their own campaigns – and creating dedicated landing pages for each one.
 For example, a search phrase like “buy Nike shoes” suggests someone is ready to open their wallet, while a phrase like “best running shoes” suggests that they’re still in the research phase.
 You don’t want to send those people to the same landing page.